 - Adapt business plans to meet the needs of qualified buyers

 Defining your target market will not limit your business.
-Understanding your target market will save you money, time, and effort because you’ll reach the right prospects for your business so that you can grow.
+However, understanding your target market will save you money, time, and effort because you’ll reach the right prospects for your business so that you can grow.

 How To Define Your Target Market

-Defining your target market boils down into identifying the specific characteristics of the people or businesses who are most likely to buy your product or service.
+Defining your target market boils down to identifying the specific characteristics of the people or businesses most likely to buy your product or service.

 There are two different groups of criteria you should look at to begin getting an idea of your target market:

-Psychographic criteria lets you go deeper into what motivates and drives your customers.
+Psychographic criteria let you go deeper into what motivates and drives your customers.

-After you put together what you think is your ideal customer base, take a look at your current customers and what motivates them to do business with you.
-This can help fine-tune your target market even more (or show you why your sales are not as high as you expected).
+After you put together what you think is your ideal customer base, look at your current customers and what motivates them to do business with you.
+This practice can help fine-tune your target market even more (or show you why your sales are not as high as you expected).
 Try to align what you understand as your target market with the customer base you already have as much as possible.
-However, if there’s a glaring difference in the two, don’t ignore it!
+However, if there’s a glaring difference between the two, don’t ignore it!

 Next, take a look at your products or services and write down how each corresponds to the motives of your target customers.
 List the benefits each provides, why it is attractive to your target market and why this product or service is beneficial to your business.

-It might feel like this is a tedious process (particularly for retail stores), but as your business grows and you continue this practice you’ll guarantee that any new products or services you introduce will be in-demand with your current market — or will allow you to expand your market.
+It might feel like this is a tedious process (particularly for retail stores).
+Still, as your business grows and you continue this practice, you’ll guarantee that any new products or services you introduce will be in-demand with your current market — or will allow you to expand your market.